-In my previous parish, my predecessor as pastor put out a challenge to the parishioners to read the bible each day.
+In one of my previous parishes, my predecessor as pastor put out a challenge to the parishioners to read the Bible each day.
 He even distributed bibles to anyone who asked for one.
 Being a priest who majored in Sacred Scripture in the seminary, how could I not be an advocate of such an initiative?

 While I still believe in the importance of reading and reflecting on Sacred Scripture, I also think that our turbulent times necessitate a revival/renewal of an ancient, time-tested practice--praying the daily rosary.
 After all, these are days of intense spiritual warfare and in such circumstances we need spiritual weapons to do battle.